 [Akita Prefecture] What are the popular onigiri ingredients?
 Introducing limited edition convenience store rice balls

-In this article, we will introduce in detail everything from the ingredients used in Akita Prefecture's standard onigiri to the limited edition onigiri that are popular at convenience stores.
+In this article, we will introduce in detail everything from the fillings of Akita Prefecture's standard onigiri to the limited edition onigiri that are popular at convenience stores

-Reference: General Incorporated Association Onigiri Association “2020 Convenience Store Rice Ball Popularity Survey”
+Reference: Onigiri Association, General Incorporated Association, "2020 Convenience Store Onigiri Popularity Survey"

-According to the FY2018 Fisheries White Paper released by the Fisheries Agency in 2018, the consumption of salmon in Akita Prefecture was 4,343g per household in 1989, the highest in the country, and in 2018 it was 2,939g, making the prefecture a huge lover of salmon.
-You can see the gender.
+According to the 2018 Fisheries White Paper published by the Fisheries Agency in 2018, salmon consumption in Akita Prefecture was 4,343g per household in 1989, the highest in the country, and in 2018 it was 2,939g, showing the prefecture's deep love for salmon

-Additionally, according to the results of the 2016 National Health and Nutrition Survey conducted by the Ministry of Health, Labor and Welfare in 2016, the national average daily salt intake is 10.8g for men and 9.2g for women, while the average for Akita Prefecture is 11.6g for men. , 9.6g for women.
+Additionally, the results of the 2016 National Health and Nutrition Survey conducted by the Ministry of Health, Labor and Welfare showed that the national average daily salt intake was 10.8g for men and 9.2g for women, while the average in Akita Prefecture was 11.6g for men and 9.6g for women

-For these reasons, bodakko, a salty-seasoned salmon dish, is often eaten as a breakfast side dish in Akita Prefecture, but it is no wonder that it is also popular as an ingredient for rice balls.
+For these reasons, Bodakko, a salty salmon dish, is often eaten as a breakfast side dish in Akita Prefecture, but it is not surprising that it is also popular as a rice ball filling

-As of December 2021, we have summarized in a table whether or not four major convenience stores carry Bodakko Onigiri.
+As of December 2021, we have compiled a table showing whether Bodakko rice balls are available at the four major convenience stores

 Convenience store name